BlaqueDevs/se-assignment-day-4-software-project-management-Rehema21/README.md

 The advantage of agile is its adaptability while its disadvantage is that it has less documentation and its difficult to plan.
 The advantage of waterfall is it has a clear structure of how the project is supposed to be done hence a predictable timeline.
 The disadvantage is that it is not flexible.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile is suitable for projects where requirements are expectd to change or are not fully understood.
+An example is digital marketing campaigns to be adjusted based on performance.
+While waterfall project is suitable for projects which are well defined  and understood and are likely to not change an example is an enterprise software implementation where requirements are clear and the systems are clear and the systems need to be fully tested.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 Conducting various tests in the projects being developed, having developers review each others code to identify potential issues and tracking quality metrics.
 It is important to maintain high standards to enhance customer satisfaction and reduce on cost.